FAQ Motor Vehicle Accidents

 On Your Side When The Insurance Company Isn’t There are times when you have to fight the insurance company.
 Insurance companies have an obligation to act in good faith when dealing with those who make a claim.
 Bad faith insurance is not just about getting denied for a claim you feel you were entitled to…

 What to do if I am Injured by a Defective Product?
-If you or a loved one suffer a defective product injury it is critical to Save the Evidence.
+If you or a loved one suffer a defective product injury it is critical to save the evidence.
 It is very important to save and preserve the object and any other evidence of what happened.
-It can be difficult to prove your case without…
+It can be difficult to prove your case without having…

 Pedestrian & Cyclist hit by car injuries.
 A lot of Greater Cincinnati attorney’s take on personal injury cases.
 But you need a professional Personal Injury Lawyer.
 They think it will be a quick insurance settlement, but will it be the best settlement.
 Do they understand the case, the long-term issues, and how insurance companies work…